ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 Error: You see different colours for the same cells **Solution**: Clear the 3D viewer.
 'Plugins -> Limeseg -> Clear all'

+Error: The 3D viewer does not finish (you are seing pixels moving and holes in the cells) **Solution**: 'Plugins -> Limeseg -> Stop optimisation'

 ### Advices